apache/tvm-rfcs/rfcs/0077-layout-transform-padding.md

   Second, enumerating these access patterns for all possible input and output buffers would be non-trivial, especially for operators with multiple input buffers, each of which may have a different layout.

+- Should `Schedule.sequential_buffer_access` be an independent
+  schedule primitive, rather than a wrapper around existing primitives?

+  No.  The separate primitives are expected to be irreducible.

 # Prior art
 [prior-art]: #prior-art